Frequently asked questions

 The cells don’t need direct sunlight to work and even work on cloudy days.
 However, the stronger the sunshine, the more electricity generated.
 Yes, solar panels work in winter!

-What are the benefits of solar?
+What are the benefits of going solar?

 Electricity prices are expected to remain high until at least the late 2030s, so your system will protect you against rising energy costs.
-It could also increase the value of your property by up to 3%.
+It could also increase the value of your property by 3%.

 Your household carbon footprint will drop on average nearly 1,100kg per year, equivalent to a return flight from London to New York.
 Over your solar panels’ lifespan, this adds up to 30 flights.
 So you’re not just saving money — you’re helping the planet, too.